Overview of Banks in Venezuela

 International universal bank Banco de Venezuela was established in 1883 under the name Banco Comercial.
 It adopted its current name in 1990.
 It already operated in 10 branches in Venezuela in 1920.
 At that time, there was still no central bank in the country, so Banco de Venezuela was one of the banks in Venezuela that owned the right to issue banknotes until 1940.

-Based in Caracas, Bancaribe operates through 113 branches in the country, offering universal banking products and services to over 800,000 customers.
+Based in Caracas, Banco del Caribe or Bancaribe operates through 113 branches in the country, offering universal banking products and services to over 800,000 customers.
 Founded in 1954, the private bank is part of the medium stratum of the Bank Ranking of SUDEBAN.
-Its headquarters is in Caracas.
+With about 1,130 employees, Bancaribe operates out of Caracas.

 Banco Nacional de Crédito